AzureAD/microsoft-authentication-library-for-objc/docs/access_token-pop.md

    Create an instance of authenticationScheme which is either MSALAuthenticationSchemeBearer or MSALAuthenticationSchemePop.
 MSALAuthenticationSchemeBearer is the default authentication scheme used by the library for bearer access tokens and does not require explicit declaration.

-   MSALAuthenticationSchemePop has three required parameters,
+   MSALAuthenticationSchemePop has two required parameters.

    | Parameter Name       | Parameter Type | Parameter Description          | Required |
    | -------------------- | -------------- | ------------------------------ | -------- |